Republic. Gained independence from France in 1977.

 Controlling access to the Red Sea, Djibouti is of major strategic importance.
 During the Gulf War it was the base of operations for the French military, who continue to maintain a significant presence, contributing directly and indirectly to more than half the country's income.

-Visitors should be aware of the risk of banditry if travelling outside the capital city.
+Be aware of the risk of banditry if you travel outside the capital city.

 Piracy is a significant threat in the Gulf of Aden and Indian Ocean.
 See Sea travel